The purpose of FlexRules is to offer simple customization of how ROB-EX Scheduler behaves or how information is shown to the user.

 input.workload.intValue() + ":" + (input.workload * 60 % 60).intValue()

-A FlexRule is a collection of expressions.
+A FlexRule is a collection of one or more expressions.
 A rule used for layout items would only consist of a single expression.
 A rule to exclude resources from operations takes two expression (the first expression determines which operations the rule applies to, the second which resources to exclude as possibilities).

 Having some basic coding background will help you when editing code expressions.